nodejs/node-addon-api/doc/function_reference.md

 ```

 - `[in] recv`: The `this` object passed to the referenced function when it's called.
-- `[in] argc`: The number of the arguments passed to the referenced function.
+- `[in] argc`: The number of arguments passed to the referenced function.
 - `[in] args`: Array of JavaScript values as `napi_value` representing the
 arguments of the referenced function.